saviocsilva/desktop-weather-app/README.md

 # desktop-weather-app
 Brisa - Desktop Weather App
 Brisa is a clean, simple, and user-friendly desktop weather application built with Python.
-It provides real-time weather data, a 7-day forecast, and location-based search, all powered by the OpenWeatherMap API.
+It provides real-time weather data, a 7-day forecast, and location-based search, all powered by the an weather API.

 Key Features
 Real-Time Weather: Get instant access to current temperature, humidity, and wind speed.